 As at 31 December 2016, the Group had a VAT recoverable balance (before impairment allowance) of USD 930,380 (2015: USD 994,162).
 The Ukrainian tax authorities have rejected the VAT refund claim for the amount of USD 813,691 (2015: USD 489,443) based on the argument that the Group was not entitled for VAT refund as it was accumulated on non-business transactions.
-The Group disagreed with the tax authorities' decision and initiated several legal actions for a recovery of VAT.
-The court rulings were in favour of the Group for the amount USD 376,730, while in favour of regulatory authorities in amount of USD 436,961.
-During the year ended 31 December 2016 and 2015 the Group obtained the reimbursement of VAT for the amount of UAH 39,970 (approximately USD 1,519) and UAH 4,548,696 (approximately USD 209,240), respectively.
+In 2016 The Group disagreed with the tax authorities' decision and initiated several legal actions for a recovery of VAT.
+However, in 2017 final court decision was made for this case - unfavourable for the Group.
+Disputed amount was deducted from tax losses carried forward.